Vary Peri: Cake Fairies

-A Female Strawberry Pudding Cake Hen Chick, Strawberry Jessie is an herbalist living in the outskirts of Cake Village.
+A Female Strawberry Pudding Cake Hen Chick, Strawtberry Jessie is an herbalist living in the outskirts of Cake Village.
 She is very timid, shy and laid back, usually living alone before she met Bibi.
-Jessie is also dislikes both Durians and Lightning but has a liking on egg rolls.
+Jessie is also dislikes both Durian and Lightning but has a liking on egg rolls.
 Her star sign is Aquarius.

 Bibi first met her in Episode 5 and befriended her despite her being an outcast.
 Later on, she and her friends learned that she is the guardian of the Vanilla Valley, which is a place filled with various kinds of herbs.
 Her ancestors and family guarded the valley for centuries before she's given the task.
 She is the fourth person to unlock her Cake Fairy abilities.